How Much Is Pest Control in Tampa? (2026 Prices)

 Subterranean termites attack from underground, building mud tubes along foundations and entering through cracks.
 Liquid barrier treatment costs $1,400 to $4,000.
 Drywood termites infest from the air, colonizing attic framing, window frames, and furniture.
 Localized treatment costs $250 to $1,000 per area, but widespread drywood infestations require whole-house fumigation ($4,000 to $8,000).

 Annual termite inspections are essential for all Tampa Bay homes.
 Florida law requires a WDO (Wood Destroying Organism) inspection for most real estate transactions.
 Older homes in areas like Seminole Heights, Hyde Park, Ybor City, South Tampa, and Davis Islands are particularly vulnerable due to decades of exposure.
-See our termite treatment cost guide.
+For local inspection guidance, see our Tampa termite inspection guide.
+See our termite treatment cost guide for national pricing.

 Palmetto bugs / cockroaches ($125 to $650)